What is the current status of this program?

 What does this funding get me?

-If you install solar, wind, geothermal power, or battery storage on property belonging to your business, you can get 30-70% of the price back as a tax credit.
+If you install clean energy technology such as solar, wind, geothermal power, or battery storage on property belonging to your business, you can get 30-70% of the price back as a tax credit.

 Note: the rules are different for tax-exempt entities (learn more here)